 Publish: The “Publish” button syncs your edits with your Shopify Store and makes all the changes go live.
 Click on the “Publish” button and you see a few options:

 For Product Pages, Collection Pages, and Homepages:

 - Template Name field to edit the page name right inside the Editor.

-- Lazy Loading (for Professional and Advanced plans only) switch to turn on the Lazy Loading feature.
+- Lazy Loading (for Business and Advanced plans only) switch to turn on the Lazy Loading feature.